velikanghost/nadcp_dot_fun/README.md

 2. Install dependencies with `npm install` or `pnpm install`
 3. Start a local Redis instance
 4. Set the `REDIS_URL` environment variable
+5. For authentication, set up `.env.local` with Google OAuth credentials
+6. For Privy integration, add Privy credentials to `.env.local`
-5. Run `npm run dev` to start the development server
+7. Run `npm run dev` to start the development server
-6. Test with `npm run test-client -- http://localhost:3000`
+8. Test with `npm run test-client -- http://localhost:3000`

 ## How to use the server with Cursor